 Find your care

-The UCLA Center for East-West Medicine began as a subspecialty consultative clinic in 1993 and has since become known throughout the UCLA Health system for its patient-centered model using both biomedical and traditional medical approaches.
-Patients throughout the spectrum of disease often benefit from the combination approach, and the Center also has become known as the clinic of last resort for patients whose conditions are resistant to the best of conventional medicine.
+The UCLA Center for East-West Medicine began as a subspecialty consultative clinic in 1993 and has since become known throughout the UCLA Health system for its patient-centered approach utilizing therapeutic practices from both the Western medical model and Traditional Chinese Medicine.
+Patients throughout the spectrum of disease often benefit from the combination approach, and the center also has become known as the clinic of last resort for patients whose conditions are resistant to the best of modern Western medicine.
 Patients in consultative care are empowered to take part in their healing process through patient-centered education, focusing on self-care techniques, a home exercise program, and integrative Chinese nutrition.
-Currently, there are three UCLA Health locations offering East-West medicine consultative care: Santa Monica, Westlake Village and Torrance.
+Currently, there are four UCLA Health locations offering East-West medicine consultative care: Santa Monica, Westlake Village, Palos Verdes, and Torrance.

 Providers: Kakit Hui, MD, FACP; Malcolm Taw, MD, FACP; Lawrence Taw, MD, FACP; Andrew Shubov, MD; Katie Hu, MD; Grant Chu, MD, MS; Annie Zhang, MD; Alan Chu, MD; Payam Bokhoor, MD, Ricky Chang, MD, MS, Calvin Fong, MD, Megan Jolicoeur, DO, Qiuxue Tracey Tan, MD and Sara G. Ptasnik, MD